Knowledge-Enriched Distributional Model Inversion Attacks: The Proposed Approach

-\paragraph{Attack model.} This paper focuses on the whitebox MI attack, in which the attacker has complete access to the target network $f$.
-The goal of the attacker is to discover the distribution of input feature $X$ associated with a specific label $y$.
+\paragraph{Attack model} This paper focuses on the whitebox MI attack, in which the attacker has complete access to the target network $T$.
+The goal of the attacker is to discover \emph{a representative input feature} $x$ associated with a specific label $y$.
 We will use face recognition as a running example for the target network.
 Face recognition classifiers label an image containing a face with the label corresponding to the identity depicted in the image.
-The corresponding attack goal is to recover the face images for some specific identity based on the target classifier parameters.
+The corresponding attack goal is to recover a representative face image for any given identity based on the target classifier parameters.

-\paragraph{Background on one-to-one MI attack.} Existing MI attacks boil down to synthesizing the most likely input for the target network.
+Existing MI attacks boil down to synthesizing the most likely input for the target network.
 Specifically, the following optimization problem is solved to synthesize the input for a given label $y$: $\max_x \log T_y(x)$, where $T_y(x)$ is the probability of label $y$ output by the model $T$ given the input $x$.
-When $T$ is a deep neural network and $x$ is high-dimensional (e.g., images), the corresponding optimization becomes nonconvex and performing gradient descent easily gets stuck in local minima.
+When $T$ is a DNN and $x$ is high-dimensional (e.g., images), the corresponding optimization becomes nonconvex and performing gradient descent easily gets stuck in local minima.
 The local minima might not be semantically meaningful at all.
 For instance, when the model input is an image, such local minima could be meaningless patterns of pixels.
-The current state-of-the-art approach to attacking DNNs \cite{zhang2020secret} addressed the challenge by extracting general information about the private data distribution from public data and leveraging the information to regularize the attack optimization problem.
-Consider the example of attacking face recognition classifiers.
-There exist ample face images on the internet, which may not contain the target individuals but still provide rich knowledge about how a face image might be structured.
-Extracting such information is beneficial to synthesize realistic face images.
-Particularly, the existing work adopts a two-step attack alogrithm: The first step is to train a GAN on public data using the caononical WGAN loss \cite{arjovsky2017wasserstein}; and the second step is to minimize the following loss which seeks for the synthesized input with high likelihood to produce the target label while remaining realistic: $\max_{x=G(z)} D(x) + \log T_y(x)$, where $D$ is the discriminator which outputs the probability that $x$ comes from the real data and $G$ is the generator.